 Everybody looks at the pile of towels on the floor and says ‘yeah, someone needs to fix that”.
 Then those same people carry on with their day expecting some other poor sucker to fix it.

 But what happens when it’s your business and your marketing plan?
-And your boss turns around and says you’re the poor sucker that needs to fix it?
+And your boss turns around and says you’re the poor sucker who needs to fix it?

 The challenges of marketing planning

 Sounds familiar, right?

-We recently came across some old notes we wrote when researching ways to improve marketing planning.
-The notes come from the book, Definitive Guide to Marketing Planning by Angela Hatton).
+We recently came across some old notes from when we were researching ways to improve marketing planning.
+They’re from the book, Definitive Guide to Marketing Planning by Angela Hatton).
 Yes, notes from a book.

 You can still buy it on Amazon.
 If you want to buy it, you can click the link above and we’d earn a commission as Amazon Affiliates.

 Be warned, it’s a whopping A$149 though.
 And we haven’t actually read it again since.
 There are probably better ways to spend your money.

 Where it all goes wrong with marketing planning

 Our key learnings from the book can be summed up in these 6 lessons.
 And as we re-read these 20+ year old notes, we were inspired by an even older movie scene.
 The one with Meg Ryan in the restaurant.